Snowinfable/waterfresh_capstoneproject/README.md

 - Introductory Visualizations.ipynb
 - Random Forest Regressor Model and Visuals.ipynb

 These notebooks will produce the random forest regressor results and various visualizations seen in the report.
+Note, you will also need the file 'usco2015v2.0.csv' detailed above to run the introductory visualizations notebook.